kragniz/CMPS10/readme.md

 ##License

 This code is released under the terms of the LGPLv3 license.
-See `LICENSE` for more details.
+See `COPYING` for more details.